Company ID (CID)

 For more information, please see the tutorial “Guidelines for Use of Organizationally Unique Identifiers (OUI) and Company ID (CID)”.

 |Publicly Registered CID

-(company name & address on the public listing)
+(Company name & address will be displayed on the IEEE public listing)

 |Yearly Confidentiality Renewal Fee*